KU Student Housing Handbook

 Residents are prohibited from altering or damaging (intentionally or through negligence) fire safety equipment is prohibited.
 Fire safety equipment includes, but is not limited to, smoke/heat detectors, sprinkler heads, fire extinguishers, pull stations, exit signage, alarm panels, exterior doors, fire escapes, etc.

 Activating or using fire safety equipment without reasonable cause is prohibited.
-Repeatedly causing activation of a fire safety equipment due to misuse of, or within, Student Housing facilitates is prohibited.
+Repeatedly causing activation of a fire safety equipment due to misuse of, or within, Housing & Residence Life facilitates is prohibited.
 Residents are expected to utilize fire safety equipment responsibly and within the intent of the equipment.

 Fire Hazards/Appliances

-*If needed for religious or cultural practices, please meet with the staff in your building to discuss an exception*
+*If needed for religious or cultural practices, please meet with the Complex Director/Hall Coordinator staff in your building to discuss an exception*

 Residents are prohibited from using or being in possession of the following items and/or practices:

-- Items with exposed heating elements: toasters, toaster ovens, electric skillets, rice cookers, crock pots, wax warmers, etc.
+• Items with exposed heating elements: air fryers, toasters, toaster ovens, electric skillets, rice cookers, crock pots, wax warmers, etc.

-KU Student Housing permits the use of microwaves, refrigerators, and coffee pots in student rooms.
+Housing & Residence Life permits the use of microwaves, refrigerators, and coffee pots in student rooms.
 Refrigerators in residence halls and scholarship hall rooms may not exceed 4.5 cubic feet and microwaves may not exceed 1000 watts.
 Only one unit may be plugged into an outlet.

-In Student Housing units with kitchens (Jayhawker Towers, Stouffer Place, McCarthy Hall), the responsible use of counter-top cooking appliances is permitted.
-Examples include, but are not limited to, toasters, toaster ovens, contact grills, rice steamers, crockpots, etc. Appliances should be clean, in good repair, and attended while in use.
+In Housing & Residence Life apartment units with kitchens (Jayhawker Towers, Stouffer Place, McCarthy Hall, Sunflower, and Hawker), the responsible use of counter-top cooking appliances is permitted.
+Examples include, but are not limited to, air fryers, toasters, toaster ovens, contact grills, rice steamers, crockpots, etc. Appliances should be clean, in good repair, and attended while in use.
 The use of these appliances is limited to the kitchen.

 All approved appliances, electrical devices, and cords must be Underwriters Laboratory (UL) approved.
 Surge protector strips may be used.
 Total electrical usage should not exceed that which can be provided by one surge protector strip per outlet and should not overload, short, or create line disturbances.